aimms/user-guide/aimms-ide/Aimms/Options/Solvers General/Infeasibility analysis/Feasibility_relaxation_objecti.rst

-This option will set the objective for the minimum cost relaxation performed by FeasOpt (CPLEX) or FeasRelax (Gurobi).
+This option will set the objective for the minimum cost relaxation performed by FeasOpt (ref:`SolverCPLEX`) or FeasRelax (:ref:`SolverGurobi`).
 Possible values are:

     *	Sum of violations
     *	Sum of squared violations